kynex7510/3dbrew/content/ACTA:UpdateAccountInfo.md

 # Description

 Sends the given raw XML account info to the account server.
-In the official Nintendo Network ID Settings application, the following template is used for this command:
+In the official Nintendo Network ID Settings application, the following is one of the templates used for this command:

     <person>
         <gender>%c</gender>